 Mind body treatments may focus on using the body to relax the mind, for example relaxing muscles and relieving tension to also promote greater mental wellbeing.
 Other mind body treatments focus on relaxing the mind to in turn relax the muscles and reduce pain symptoms.
 This detailed study on mind body therapies explains that, “Mind–body therapies emphasize engaging both the mind and body to promote stress reduction and well-being by changing the manner in which individuals respond to their environmental or internal stressors.”

-You can access mind body treatments online, through our pain management app, through your doctor or privately.
+You can access mind body treatments online, through our pain management app (update Aug 2023: Pathways is now a web app!
+Start our program here), through your doctor or privately.
 Some of these treatments may be accessible through local classes, for example those which revolve around exercise and movement.
 In a face to face setting, mind body therapy may be done in groups or one to one.
 Many treatments integrate mind body concepts to provide a multimodal approach to chronic pain management.

 Once you learn the tools to calm your mind and body, you can begin to implement them into your daily life.
 In time, these new skills can become part of your dayto-day life resulting in a healthy habit that allows you to tackle your chronic pain, increase your functioning and improve your quality of life.
 This study concluded that, “The recognition of the automatic and largely unconscious nature of much stress reactivity (such as the “fight-or flight” response) may, in turn, facilitate the development of greater control and mastery over such reactivity and expand the range and repertoire of possible responses to stressful life events.”
 It’s about you being in control of your chronic pain, rather than it being in control of you!